 5) Dropping the cake pan from high once to prevent the cake to shrink too much during cooling.
 Once the cake is cool, remove the lining.
 Transfer the cake to a plate for serving.
 Cut to any shape of your desired.
 Sprinkle powdered sugar to make it look pretty.
 Any leftover cake can be covered and kept in the fridge for 2 days.

-5) Do not bake the cake quickly at a high temperature and don't remove hot cake out of a baking pan. otherwise the cake could deflated, shrinks or crack on top.
+3) Do not bake the cake quickly at a high temperature and don't remove hot cake out of a baking pan. otherwise the cake could fall apart and crack on top.
 Baking cake at a lower temperature will help the cake rise much higher and bake more evenly.

 Recipe Source: JosephineRecipes.Co.Uk